 If you are more concerned about the spread of the disease than missing out on an opportunity to book a cheap vacay, then you should also consider taking it one step further with social distancing.

 Statistically, you don’t have a higher chance of catching COVID-19 on a plane than you would at, let’s say, an indoor concert.
 The reason governments are encouraging people to avoid travel is also to limit the contamination to new regions where cases are low.
 At home, in most places in the world right now, indoor mass gatherings have been cancelled altogether.
 Where I live, all public facilities have shut down and most gatherings of 30+ people have been postponed.
 Everyone is hunkering down for two weeks of low-key self-quarantine.
+If you need ideas on how to stay active and sane during this time, here are some options.

 This technique of social distancing and staying home “as if you were sick” is statistically the best and least disruptive way to curb the spread of COVID-19.
 Staying away from others will slow down contagion rates, decrease the number of cases total and hopefully ease the burden on hospitals.
 Here are some useful graphs to explain the concept and the benefits.